NikolausBerl/UDACITY_Collaboration_And_Competition_Project/report.md

 the critic-network resceives the action-information of the other agent.
 These needed some changes in the method.py-Module.
 * Create a **unique** Replay-Buffer
-* Create a program make to make run the players.
+* Create a program to make run the tennis-players.

 ##### Hyperparameter-definition/finding